 named Odhi.
 She enjoys spending her free time horseback riding.

 After 26 years with a financial institution Donna came to work as a receptionist at Uncas Veterinary clinic.
 Donna enjoys interacting with our clients both on the phone and in person.
 It is her hope that all our clients always feel valued and cared for at the end of their visit with us, and it shows.
 Outside of work Donna continues to offer care to animals that need “sitting”.
 Since April 2016 when her cat Buddy passed away she has been taking pets into her home while people are on vacation or away.
 Donna has a wonderful husband, two sons and daughter in laws as well as four fantastic grand-kids.

 Robin started at Uncas in May of 2016 as the Practice Manager of the facility.
 Robin is a Registered Veterinary Technologist who graduated from N.A.I.T in the spring of 2007.
 Robin received the Alberta Association of Animal Health Technologists Graduating AHT of the Year that following fall.
 She has worked in a wide variety of settings including humane societies, equine facilities, mixed animal practice and currently manages another large animal clinic.
 Being apart of the business side of a practice allows Robin the position required to ensure both clients and their pets are receiving the quality of care she expects to be given.
 Robin has a passion for client education and customer relations.
 Outside of work Robin enjoys spending time outdoors, painting, cooking and travelling.
-She shares her home with 2 dogs (Quinn & Piper), a cat (Momo), a hamster (Kevin McAllister) and she has a herd of horses.
+She shares her home with her hunting dogs, Piper & Rue.